zalando/restful-api-guidelines/resources/Resources.md

 This gives us more flexibility to evolve the identifier naming scheme.
 Accordingly, if used as identifiers, UUIDs should not be qualified using a format property.

+Hint: Usually, random UUID is used - see UUID version 4 in [RFC 4122](https://tools.ietf.org/html/rfc4122).
+Though UUID version 1 also contains leading timestamps it is not reflected by its lexicographic sorting.
+This deficit is addressed by [ULID](https://github.com/alizain/ulid) (Universally Unique Lexicographically Sortable Identifier).
+You may favour ULID instead of UUID, for instance, for pagination use cases ordered along creation time.

 ## {{ book.could }} Consider Using (Non-) Nested URLs